Course Information Form (CIF)

 NO. UNM Online does not have the capacity to duplicate course information forms from past semesters.
 It is highly recommended faculty save their own copy of each completed CIF.
+This can be done in the CIF web application by printing the page as a PDF and saving it to your computer.
 When submitting multiple forms with similar information, copying and pasting from saved CIFs is very convenient.

 YES.
-If it is not possible to fully complete a CIF by the deadline, (Spring: early October; Summer and Fall: early March; current deadlines are displayed at the top of this CIF web page), faculty are encouraged to submit what they can as soon as possible, and email revisions later to email@example.com.
+If it is not possible to fully complete a CIF before registration opens (Spring: early October; Summer and Fall: early March; current deadlines are displayed at the top of this CIF web page) faculty are encouraged to submit what they can as soon as possible, and edit their CIFs in the CIF web application.
 While revisions are always accepted, course information is most useful before registration opens.

 There are multiple resources for finding a faculty member’s assigned course designer.
 Email firstname.lastname@example.org.
 Contact UNM Online by calling 505-277-9000 or emailing email@example.com.
 Contact the Center for Digital Learning by calling 505-277-1931 or by reaching out to Instructional Media Project Manager Rob Wolf at firstname.lastname@example.org.

 Q: How do I report any problems I encounter in the CIF web application?